benjaminmoon/benjaminmoon.github.io/_palaeomap/09-plotting-occurrence-data.md

 title: "Plotting Fossil Occurrence Palaeolocations"
 ---

+With some occurrences downloaded, can now add these to the map as points locations.

 ### Adding Occurrence Points

 With that all done, use the chunk below to add the occurrences onto the base map.
 These are plotted with `geom_point()`, which you may be familiar with, setting the _x_ and _y_ values to the palaeolongitude and palaeolatitude respectively.